Programs

 Similar Programs

-Post Secondary Institution (PSI) Executive In Residence
+Post Secondary Institution (PSI) Innovation on Campus

 Students, staff, and alumni* of Edmonton’s post-secondary schools interested in building a technology-based company can access the support of an Executive in Residence (EIR) on campus.